Central Park Jakarta

-Central Park in Jakarta, Indonesia is a mixed-use complex including a shopping mall, an office tower, three apartment buildings, and a hotel covering an area of about 655000 sqm located in the district of Grogol Petamburan, West Jakarta developed by the Agung Podomoro Group and part of Podomoro City development.
-Central Park is currently the 17th largest building in the world based on floor area.
+Central Park in Jakarta, Indonesia is a large development complex including a hotel, shopping mall, an office tower, and three apartment buildings covering an area of about 655000 sqm located in the district of Grogol Petamburan, West Jakarta developed by the Agung Podomoro Group and part of Podomoro City.
+Central Park is currently the 6th largest mall in Indonesia.

 History

 Central Park Jakarta was inaugurated on 9 September 2009, on the site of Integrated Mega Projects of Podomoro City that was located in West Jakarta.
 The main principle was Singaporean DP Architects, while American DYXY acted as the interior designer, and American Bennit Design Group as the landscape consultant.
 The main contractor for the complex was Total Bangun Persada.
 It was named after the original Central Park in New York City.
 Central Park Jakarta is situated in between Mall Taman Anggrek and Mall Ciputra.

 Architecture

-Neo Soho, a new shopping center icon by Agung Podomoro Land with an eight-storey “store within-a-store” concept, has been built and connects to Central Park through the iconic Eco Sky Walk.
+NEO SOHO, a new shopping center icon by Agung Podomoro Land with an eight-storey “store within-a-store” concept, has been built and connects to Central Park through the iconic Eco Sky Walk.
+It is now has been renamed as Central Park 2 starting 22 November 2025.
 The shopping mall features a musical fountain at the park area with daily shows.
 It also features a large outdoor park, with some tenants, named Tribeca Park.